covey-codes/covey-codes/README.md

 Here are a few highlights:

-📚 EduPro AI – An AI-powered study assistant with flashcards, quiz generation from PDFs, tagging, and more.
+EduPro AI – An AI-powered study assistant with flashcards, quiz generation from PDFs, tagging, and more.
 (React + Node + MongoDB)
-📄 InvoicePro – A startup-focused invoicing platform with PDF exports, spending analytics, and tax tools.
+InvoicePro – A startup-focused invoicing platform with PDF exports, spending analytics, and tax tools.
 (React + jsPDF + Tailwind)
-📝 Lettera – A web app that generates beautiful and professional letters with customizable templates.
-(React + Express) 📝 Kraftaa – A web app that generates beautiful and professional letters with customizable templates.
-(React + Express) 🚀 More projects on my GitHub repositories
+Lettera – A web app that generates beautiful and professional letters with customizable templates.
+(React + Express) Kraftaa – A web app that generates beautiful and professional letters with customizable templates.
+(React + Express) More projects on my GitHub repositories
-📫 Let's Connect
+Let's Connect

-🌐 Portfolio: yourportfolio.com
+Portfolio: yourportfolio.com
-📧 Email: kosagie01@gmail.com
+Email: kosagie01@gmail.com
-🐦 Twitter: @Whoisefosa
+Twitter: @Whoisefosa
-💼 LinkedIn: Kelvin (Efosa) Godwin
+LinkedIn: Kelvin (Efosa) Godwin
-⭐️ Feel free to check out my work, leave a ⭐️, or connect with me!
+Feel free to check out my work, or connect with me!